gnembon/fabric-carpet/docs/scarpet/Full.md

 ## Literals

 `scarpet` accepts numeric and string liters constants.
-Numbers look like `1, 2.5, -3e-7, 0xff,` and are internally represented as Java's `double` but `scarpet` will try to trim trailing zeros as much as possible so if you need to use them as intergers, you can.
+Numbers look like `1, 2.5, -3e-7, 0xff,` and are internally represented primarily as Java's `double` but `scarpet` will try to trim trailing zeros as much as possible so if you need to use them as integers or even longs - you can.
+However any operation on a number even if it can be properly represented as long, but not a double type, will make them round up to be doubles.

 Strings use single quoting, for multiple reasons, but primarily to allow for easier use of strings inside doubly quoted command arguments (when passing a script as a parameter of `/script fill` for example), or when typing in jsons inside scarpet (to feed back into a `/data merge` command for example).
 Strings also use backslashes `\` for quoting special characters, in both plain strings and regular expressions